 Wycoff released his third and final RCA album in 1983, On the Line, and it was his biggest, including the dance hit "Tell Me Love" and two excellent other cuts, the midtempo "There's No Easy Way" and the tender ballad "So Close."
 While he recorded no other solo albums, Wycoff continued as a valued session musician over the next few years, working with Cole, the Winans, Bobby Womack and Peabo Bryson.

 Unfortunately, like many other talented artists of the 80s, Wycoff succumbed to addiction to drugs and alcohol.
 His addiction ultimately caused him the loss of his career, his home and his family, and Wycoff ended up homeless.
 At the bottom, he found his way back through his faith, beating his habit and ultimately becoming Minister of Music at several Los Angeles area churches, telling his story of fame, loss and ultimate redemption to young people.

-In 2007, Wycoff reconnected with an old friend, producer Robby Robinson, and the two began working on a comeback album, Wycoff's first in a quarter century.
-Tentatively titled Return, the disc has not been released yet, though some songs were posted on the internet.
-Wycoff says that the title "represents the full circle that I have traveled in my life.
+A few years ago, Wycoff reconnected with an old friend, producer Robby Robinson, and the two began recording new songs, none of which were widely released, but which were posted for fans on the internet.
+At the time, Wycoff told us that he was considering putting the songs together in an album called Return, and the project represented "the full circle that I have traveled in my life.
 God gave me my gift of music in the church, and here I am back again.
 God is truly amazing!"